Sachin-D-N/Stack_overflow_Tag_Prediction/README.md

 - Predict as many tags as possible with high [precision and recall](https://medium.com/analytics-vidhya/performance-metrics-for-machine-learning-models-80d7666b432e).
 - Incorrect tags could impact customer experience on StackOverflow.
 - No strict latency constraints.

+# Machine Learning Problem

+## Data

+1. Data contains 4 fields

+2. Id - Unique identifier for each question

+3. Title - The question’s title

+4. Body - The body of the question

+5. Tags - The tags associated with the question

+Click [here](Data contains 4 fields

+Id - Unique identifier for each question

+Title - The question’s title

+Body - The body of the question

+Tags - The tags associated with the question

+Click [here](https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction/data) for more details.